nais/doc/observability/tracing/README.md

 #### React

 The following code generates a 128-byte UUID, which is split into two 64-bit identifiers.
 These identifiers are then passed along with API requests.
-This has the result that a single page render is shown inside a trace, including
+This creates a trace which spans an entire page session.

 **TODO: Clarify jaeger's requirements for identifier; documentation is unclear/contradictory**